About Chase Freedom Card

 Sounds great, right?
 Hold on, because the truth is that there are hundreds of rewards credit cards out there, and finding one that meets all your needs can be a challenge.

 Compared to all these other options, is there anything that sets the Chase Freedom Card apart?
 Is it worth your time, or should you look elsewhere?

 You’ve got a lot of questions about the Freedom Card, and we’ve got the information that can help you figure things out.
 To start, let’s take a look at Chase Freedom’s details.

 How Does the Chase Freedom Card Work?

 Regardless of the time of year or the retailer you’re shopping with, the Chase Freedom Card always provides 1% cash back.

-However, every three months, Chase designates specific categories and retailers that can help you earn an additional 4%.
-From 2015, some of these past and current options include (for more details, be sure to visit their Merchants List):
+However, every three months, Chase designates specific categories and retailers that can help you earn an additional 5%.
+At the time of publishing, the bonus categories for the year were:

 As these categories change every three months, you’ll be required to activate your enrollment in order for your purchases to qualify, which can be processed online, via text message, phone, or email, by visiting a Chase personal banker, or at an ATM location.

 You can also activate your savings using the Chase Freedom mobile app (iOS only), which will send you activation reminders and updates on the latest cash back categories and merchants, as well as allowing you to view your cash back balance.

 The Freedom app also lets you redeem your cash back on the go, and use this redemption to pay at 30 of your favorite merchants.